sandinmyjoints/requests-review/review.rst

 So right away, we see that a tool is different from a work of art.
 Requests is both a work and a way to make more work better.

 But let's step back.
 What is a tool for programming?
 What does that mean?
+How could it bear resemblance to creative writing?

 The Problem
 ===========